bcaffo/regmodsbook/manuscript/10_adjustment.md

 relationships requires quite a bit more thinking.

 ## Exercises
-1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+1. Load the dataset `Seatbelts` as part of the `datasets` package via `data(Seatbelts)`.
 Use `as.data.frame` to convert the object to a dataframe.
-Fit a linear model of driver deaths with `kms` and `petrol` as predictors.
+Fit a linear model of driver deaths with `kms` and `PetrolPrice` as predictors.
 Interpret your results.
-2. Compare the `kms` coefficient with and without the inclusion of the `petrol` variable in the model.
+2. Compare the `kms` coefficient with and without the inclusion of the `PetrolPrice` variable in the model.
+[Watch a video solution.](https://www.youtube.com/watch?v=LTTsm8FfgeI&index=43&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
-3. Compare the `petrol` coefficient with and without the inclusion fo the `kms` variable in the model.
+3. Compare the `PetrolPrice` coefficient with and without the inclusion fo the `kms` variable in the model.